JavaScript-Mastery/javascript-mastery/Day-1/README.md

 let name = "Ajay";
 ```

-This declares a variable named `name` and initializes it with the value "John".
+This declares a variable named `name` and initializes it with the value "Ajay".
 The `let` keyword is used to declare a variable in JavaScript.

 JavaScript supports several data types, including strings, numbers, booleans, and objects.
 Here are some examples: